-As well as learning about political ideas such as capitalism and socialism from a historical, contemporary or regional perspective, Political Science students examine political systems, issues and movements including economic growth, human rights, climate change, war and security in a local and global context.
+Political Science students learn about political ideas such as capitalism and socialism from a historical, contemporary, or regional perspective.
+They examine political systems, issues, and movements, including economic growth, human rights, climate change, war, and security in a local and global context.
 From this they learn about research design and methodology, and how these are applied in conflict resolution and diplomacy frameworks.

-International Relations students explore the complex relationships between countries and the roles of government and non- governmental organisations and multi-nationals.
+International Relations students explore the complex relationships between countries and the roles of government, non-governmental organisations (NGOs), and multi-nationals.

 Roles and career pathways

-Political Science and International Relations graduates also work as political assistants, journalists, programme coordinators, customer service managers or parliamentary researchers.
-They may work in policy roles in unions, non-governmental organisations (NGOs), government departments and Parliamentary Services or with global non-profits, government organisations such as Ministry of Defence, Ministry of Foreign Affairs and Trade, embassies, logistics and supply chain organisations, and import and export trade businesses.
+Political Science and International Relations graduates also work as political assistants, journalists, programme coordinators, customer service managers, or parliamentary researchers.
+They may work in policy roles in unions, NGOs, government departments, or Parliamentary Services.
+They can also be found working in global non-profits, government organisations such as the Ministry of Defence or the Ministry of Foreign Affairs and Trade, embassies, logistics and supply chain organisations, or import and export trade businesses.

 Where Politics and International Relations graduates work

 Political Science and International Relations graduates work across the private and public sectors.
-They may work in political environments as well as in non-profit, non-government organisations and government departments.
+They may work in political environments as well as in non-profits, NGOs, and government departments.

 Recent Political Science and International Relations graduates have worked in organisations such as: